Supporting First Nations Peoples

-The attached paper, approved by the SWAN Committee, outlines the rationale for SWAN becoming an Indigenous Ally.
-Why SWAN as Ally Feb 2021
+The paper, Reasons for SWAN becoming an Indigenous Ally, approved by the SWAN Committee, outlines the rationale for SWAN becoming an Indigenous Ally.

 Priority is given to engaging with local Indigenous organisations to:

-SFN provides SWAN members with information and resources about how they can learn more about the historic and current day issues faced by our First Nations peoples, including in this local area now known as the Mornington Peninsula.
-SFN newsletter May and July 2020
+SFN provides SWAN members with information and resources about how they can learn more about the historic and current day issues faced by our First Nations peoples, including in our local area.
+SFN newsletter May and July 2020 SFN newsletters 2021

-Examples of actions undertaken by SFN during 2020 include:
+Examples of actions undertaken by SFN during 2021 and 2020 include:

-Supporting local campaigns that led to Mornington Peninsula Shire Council a) naming the new aquatic centre in Rosebud: ‘Yawa’, the local Indigenous word for ‘swim’, thereby acknowledging a language of over 40,000 years old; and b) agreeing to replace the derogatory term ‘Blacks Camp’ on a road, preschool and bushland reserve in Somerville.
+Supporting local campaigns that led to MPSC a) naming the new aquatic centre in Rosebud: ‘Yawa’, the local Indigenous word for ‘swim’, thereby acknowledging a language over 40,000 years old; and b) agreeing to replace the derogatory term ‘Blacks Camp’ on a road, preschool and bushland reserve in Somerville.